 Based on an analysis of the competition, they help tell you the kind of content to mention on a page in order to rank higher for it.
-When optimising content in different languages, it's worth considering if you need to use different semantically related words, as visitors from different cultures might have different expectations of what topics you will cover.
+When optimising content in different languages, it's important to use different semantically related words, as visitors from different cultures might have different expectations of what topics you cover.

 How to find multilingual keywords without speaking the language

 As already mentioned, you need to work with a professional translator to create an SEO friendly, multilingual website.

 That said, what if you don’t have an international SEO consultant who speaks the language?

 If you use Semrush, or another SEO tool that has a multilingual interface, then it’s possible to do international keyword research even if you don’t speak the language.
 Here’s how: